 - don't overcook!

-- 2 tbsp brown sugar (or coconut palm sugar)
+- 2 tablespoon brown sugar (or coconut palm sugar)

 - 1 clove garlic, minced